aphiria/aphiria.com/infrastructure/kubernetes/README.md

 ## Build The Application

 You must build your Docker images before you can run the application.
-If using Minikube, first it up to use the Docker registry contained within it:
+If using Minikube, first configure it to use the Docker registry contained within:

 ```
 eval $(minikube -p minikube docker-env)